personality-insights/trait-descriptions/README.md

 Definitions:
  - `TraitID` is an ID from IBM Watson Personality Insights traits.
- - `Options` are options for the behaviors component.
+ - `Options` are options for the trait descriptions component.
 Available options are:
    - `locale` - A `String` with the locale used to generate the labels.
    - `format` - A `String` with format.
 Available formats are `["plain", "html", "markdown"]`.